contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _Deceased Couples Who Were Divorced._ Deceased couples who were divorced may be sealed by proxy.
 These sealings often provide the only way for children of such couples to be sealed to parents.
 See [28.3.8](https://www.churchofjesuschrist.org/study/manual/general-handbook/28-temple-ordinances-for-ancestors?lang=eng¶=title_number12-p20#title_number12) for a restriction if either the husband or wife had Church membership withdrawn or had resigned membership at the time of death.
 First Presidency approval is required for the sealing of a deceased couple who obtained a cancellation of their sealing in life.

-#### 38.5.1.8 Effects of Withdrawal of Membership or Resignation
+#### 38.4.1.8 Effects of Withdrawal of Membership or Resignation

 After a husband and wife have been sealed in a temple, if Church membership is withdrawn from one of them or if one of them has resigned membership, his or her temple blessings are revoked.
 However, personal blessings of the sealing for the spouse and children remain in force if they remain worthy.

 Children who are born to a couple after one or the other has had Church membership withdrawn or has resigned membership are not born in the covenant.
-See [38.5.2.8](38-church-policies-and-guidelines.md#38528-status-of-children-when-a-sealing-is-canceled-or-revoked).
+See [38.4.2.8](38-church-policies-and-guidelines.md#38428-status-of-children-when-a-sealing-is-canceled-or-revoked).

-### 38.5.2 Sealing Children to Parents
+### 38.4.2 Sealing Children to Parents

-#### 38.5.2.1 Children Who Are Born in the Covenant
+#### 38.4.2.1 Children Who Are Born in the Covenant

 Children who are born after their mother has been sealed to a husband in a temple are born in the covenant of that sealing.
 They do not need to receive the ordinance of sealing to parents.
 Being born in the covenant entitles children to an eternal parentage, depending on their faithfulness.

 If a woman who has been sealed to a former husband remarries, the children of her later marriage are born in the covenant of the first sealing unless they were born after the sealing was canceled or after it was revoked due to withdrawal or resignation of Church membership.

-#### 38.5.2.2 Children Who Are Not Born in the Covenant
+#### 38.4.2.2 Children Who Are Not Born in the Covenant

 Children who are not born in the covenant can become part of an eternal family by being sealed to their natural or adoptive parents.
 These children receive the same right to blessings as if they had been born in the covenant.

-A child may be sealed only to two parents﻿—a husband and wife﻿—and not to one parent only.
+A child may be sealed only to two parents—a husband and wife—and not to one parent only.

 Males who are at least 11 and turning 12 during the year of the ordinance must hold the priesthood and be ordained to the office appropriate to their age before they may be sealed to their parents.
 Members who are married or are 21 or older may not be sealed to their parents unless they are endowed.